 Modern seismology requires continuous recording of the earth’s movements, and the Gecko is always on and continuously storing data to its removable SD card.
-From June 2018, the Gecko now has the option of 4 channels, perfect for a triaxial geophone plus microphone for vibration and blast compliance monitoring.
-Continuous data is can also be telemetered to a remote computer via wireless cellular modem or Ethernet.
+The Gecko has 4 channels, perfect for a triaxial geophone plus microphone for vibration and blast compliance monitoring.
+Continuous data is can also be telemetered to a remote computer via cellular modem or Ethernet/WiFi adaptor.
 Using around 1W of power (with passive sensors) means you can record for over a month using a car battery, or indefinitely with a small solar panel and battery.

 The Gecko uses the latest 32-bit Analogue to Digital Converter (ADC) chips to maximise the range of amplitudes that can be recorded – the ratio of the largest to the smallest recordable signal is a factor of almost 8 million to 1.

 You can find out more information at the Gecko mini website.